Eyesore123/blog-app/README.md

 ## What I've learned during this project

 - How to use Laravel with Inertia.
 It's a great way to use React with Laravel.
 Blade views are not used (app.blade.php is the only blade file), but react components are used and coupled with Laravel classes, models, controllers and routing.
 This is great for performance and SEO.
 Laravel backend works normally and React frontend works normally.
 Inertia is used to render the React components on the client side with backend data, with the classic server-side routing that still has the SPA feel and features (React).
+- How to pass data from backend to frontend via Inertia
 - How to add custom API endpoints to Laravel.
 - How to use models, controllers, routes and views in Laravel (views that are rendered with Inertia).
 - How to add and use a markdown editor.